giovanniguidi/COVID-19-italy/README.md

 ## To do

-- [x] fit beta and gamma, and study the evolution of R0 over time
+- [x] fit beta and gamma with L-BFGS-B optimization, and study the evolution of R0 over time
 - [x] data-driven modelling (time-series)
 - [x] use Wuhan data to study the effect of quarantine on R0 trend